Samuel Davis House (Norwich Township, Franklin County, Ohio)

-Samuel Davis was born in Litchfield, Connecticut in 1763, but after a time of apprenticeship to a silversmith, he joined the Continental Army and fought in the American Revolution.
-Following the end of the war, he travelled west to Kentucky County, Virginia to trade silver gadgets with the Indians.
-Here he met numerous frontiersmen of renown, including Daniel Boone, Nathaniel Massie, and Simon Kenton.
-After a period of time serving as a scout for a military group called Mason County Spy Company (assembled under Simon Kenton and General Scott, he found the present property and bought it on March 12, 1814, from a Highland County resident, and he built his house here in the following year.
+Samuel Davis was born in Litchfield, Connecticut in 1763After completing an apprenticeship as a silversmith, he joined the Continental Army, fighting in the American Revolution.
+Following the end of the war, he travelled west to Kentucky County, Virginia, where he traded silver goods with Native Americans and encountered well-known frontiersmen like Daniel Boone, Nathaniel Massie, and Simon Kenton.
+He later served as a scout for a military group called Mason County Spy Company, which was formed under the leadership of Simon Kenton and General Charles Scott.

+In 1814, Davis purchased a property in what is now Franklin County, Ohio, from a resident of Highland County.
+The following year, he built his house on this land.
 Davis' house is a simple rectangular building constructed of simple stonework.
 Little craftsmanship was expended on the house; the only dressed stone in the walls, for example, is found on the quoins.
 The stone for the house came from Davis' own property; large amounts of stone were necessary, as the building's walls are 18 in thick.
 Built in the Federal style, it is the oldest stone house still standing in Franklin County.

-In 1974, the Davis House was listed on the National Register of Historic Places, qualifying because of its historically significant architecture; it is one of numerous National Register-listed properties located along Dublin Road in and south of the city of Dublin.
+The house was added to the National Register of Historic Places in 1974, recognized for its architectural significance.
+It is part of a collection of National Register-listed properties located along Dublin Road, in and near the city of Dublin.